cloud-gov/product/customerQuotes.md

 # Unattributed Customer Quotes

-_Gathered during GSA's 2024 Customer Loyalty Survey or among internal customers at TTS/GSA in Slack in early 2025._
+_Gathered during GSA's 2024 Customer Loyalty Survey, from Customer Feedback sessions in late 2024, and among internal customers at TTS/GSA in Slack in early 2025._

 > "cloud.gov is one of the first GSA tools I used and I liked it, then met the people behind it, then loved it.
 When I argued for feds doing tech work and running services, cloud.gov is the bulk of my examples, and are a primary reason I wanted back into TTS."